 When do tickets go on sale?

-Tickets for the 2021 Hagerty Festival of the Unexceptional are now on sale.
-Click on this link to submit a car for the concours and also reserve tickets to the event.
+Tickets for the 2021 Hagerty Festival of the Unexceptional are now sold out.

 Can anyone enter a car for the Festival of the Unexceptional’s concours?

 Yes!
-Anyone can enter a car for the 2021 Hagerty Festival of the Unexceptional but not any old car will do.
+Anyone can enter a car for next year’s 2022 Hagerty Festival of the Unexceptional but not any old car will do.
 Cars must pass a selection and judging criteria.
 See below…

 Which cars are eligible for the Festival of the Unexceptional concours?